-(This is Part Two of a two-part series.
-Click here to watch Part One.)
+(Editor’s note: This is Part 2 of a two-part series.
+Click here to watch Part 1.)

 BOZEMAN – The rule that parents and spectators cannot be on the golf course in Montana dates back a long time ago.

 “There’s always a story of a particular individual that was a problem.
 There was a problem with a couple and, obviously because of that problem, at that point in time our membership put this rule in place,” said Brian Michelotti, an assistant director of the Montana High School Association.

 The rule has been set in stone so long ago that almost every single parent it affects did not have a son or daughter to watch play golf when it was enacted.

 “What they are essentially doing is punishing innocent people in advance of something they have no intention of ever doing,” said Montana lawyer James Greenbaum, who has been practicing law for more than 30 years.

 In reaction to the rule, golf parent Chris Kelley started a petition to repeal the rule on Change.org that has now over 800 signatures.
 But he finds the comments more telling than the names.

 “You can see by reading these comments how many people this rule has hurt,” said Kelley.

 There have been over 150 comments left on the petition.